Early Dental Care

 Why Primary Teeth Are Important

 Primary teeth are important for several reasons.
 Foremost, good teeth allow a child to eat and maintain good nutrition.
 Healthy teeth allow for clear pronunciation and speech habits.
 The self-image that healthy teeth give a child is immeasurable.
 Primary teeth also guide eruption of the permanent teeth.

 The teeth, bones and soft tissue of the mouth require a healthy, well-balanced diet.
 A variety of foods from the five food groups helps minimize (and avoid) cavities and other dental problems.
-Most snacks that children eat cause cavities, so children should only receive healthy foods like vegetables, low-fat yogurt and cheeses, which promote
+Most snacks that children eat cause cavities, so children should only receive healthy foods like vegetables, low-fat yogurt and cheeses, which promote strong teeth.

 A child’s teeth actually start forming before birth.
 As early as 4 months of age, the primary or “baby” teeth push through the gums – the lower central incisors are first, then the upper central incisors.
 The remainder of the 20 primary teeth typically erupt by age 3, but the place and order varies.